 OPENING HOURS 9am–5pm Mon–Fri, 10am–1pm Sat, closed on Sunday

 For those of you crazy about antiques and retro goods, then you’ll want to pay a visit to Falk Miksa Street in the V District, close to the Hungarian Parliament building.
 You’ll find numerous antique shops and galleries along this street – also famed for its statue of the detective Colombo at the Körút.
 If you’d rather take home something of value, then you can skip the Ecseri market and take a ramble around the local antique shops in the city downtown.
 Some of these places are like museums in their own right, so perfect for the vintage spotter.

 For authentic Hungarian and Jewish-Hungarian food, pay a visit at lunchtime to Kádár on Klauzal Square.
 Leave the 21st century behind as you enter a restaurant stopped in time, complete with its retro and kitschy accents, chequered table cloths and old-fashioned soda water bottles.
 The home cooked food here is an excellent way to taste authentic Hungarian cuisine, and it’s easy to lose yourself and transport you back a few decades.

-Address: 9 Klauzál Square, 1072 Budapest view map
+ADDRESS 9 Klauzál Square, 1072 Budapest SHOW ON MAP

 Photo: Flickr user Jasmine Cheng